Wind profiler: Radar wind profiler

 altitude at which the first winds are measured.
 When radar wind profilers are operated in multiple modes, the data are often combined into a single overlapping data set to simplify postprocessing and data validation procedures.

 Radar wind profilers may also have additional uses, for example in a biological context to complement large-scale bird monitoring schemes.

+Radar precipitation profiler

+A special case of a radar wind profiler is a vertical precipitation profiler.
+It consists of a single vertical axis pulse monostatic radar or FMCW Pseudo-monostatic radars.